 (Clean, modest, appropriate - i.e. sneakers, shorts, t-shirt)

 (Active involvement in the class for the entire class)

 Contributes to a Positive Learning Environment: 1 Point

 (Trustworthiness, responsibility, fairness, respect for others, caring, citizenship)

-As a Department, we strive to engage all students in fostering the growth of historical knowledge, global awareness and civic responsibility in an effort to become highly functioning members of a diverse and democratic society in the 21st Century.
+As a Department, we strive to engage all students in fostering the growth of each social science.
+This includes, but is not limited to, the development of historical knowledge, an understanding of modern globalization, and an insight into civic responsibility.
+The knowledge gained and skills taught will ultimately help students to become informed members of a diverse and democratic society in the 21st Century.

 Briarcliff High School Special Education Coordinator, Michelle McNeight